FangHeng/SAM-MIL/README.md

 ## Preparation

-We used the Segment Anything Model from the [original repository](https://github.com/facebookresearch/segment-anything) to implement visual segmentation of WSIs.
+We used the Segment Anything Model from the [official repository](https://github.com/facebookresearch/segment-anything) to implement visual segmentation of WSIs.

-The weights used in the experiment can be found [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth). \
+- The weights used in the experiment can be found [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth).
-We used sam_vit_h as the backbone model for the segmentation task.
+- We used sam_vit_h as the backbone model for the segmentation task.

 ## Preprocessing